 Three shady characters - Larry, Jean, and Dan - want to make money legally by resuscitating a fitness magazine with cheesecake and beefcake photos and salacious stories with tacked-on morals.
 They hire two recent Olympic champions as editors to give legitimacy: Barbara Hilton, an English diver, and Don Jackson, a U.S. swimmer.
 When Jackson and Hilton object to the magazine's contents, they send him on a worldwide search for beauty, for youthful paragons of fitness.
 When Barbara and Don want out of the partnership to start their own fitness farm, the trio hatches a plan to bilk the kids.
 Can Barbara and Don avoid being conned or will a femme fatale undo their partnership?
 Written by

 One of over 700 Paramount productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+It was released on DVD 7 April 2009 as part of the Universal Backlot Series: Pre-Code Hollywood Collection.
 See more »

 See more »

 2 of 3 people found this review helpful.

 Was this review helpful to you?